 At the same time, employees can find their own learning pace and you won't have to worry about some of them lagging behind more advanced trainees.
 While it's not the perfect option for in-depth teaching, video tutorials can definitely serve as a great starting point for your team.

-Gamification is not a new feature in eLearning, but it's becoming more popular year after year.
+Gamification is not one of a new trends in education, but it's becoming more popular year after year.
 The whole idea of this tactic is that people learn faster while playing and discovering things on their own.
 It makes the process entertaining, so most trainees are eager to learn more.

 This is why McDonald's and Kineo developed a till training game to help users deal with customer orders effortlessly.
 The developers explained it briefly: "Using an innovative approach, a game was designed to target skill and knowledge – using a simulation of the new till system so that learner's ability to take orders could be tested and using questions to assess knowledge on how to deliver the best customer experience."

-Related article: How to Use the Power of Gamification in e-Learning
+Related read: How to Use the Power of Gamification in e-Learning

 7. Mobile learning